pratham280/prathamesh.github.io/content/authors/admin/_index.md

       - Designed and developed 3D models in CAD based on client ideas and requirements.
       - Produced items ranging from functional prototypes to custom novelty products.
       - Improved client designs for better strength, appearance, and print quality.
-      - Operated and maintained 3D printers to ensure precision and consistency.
+      - Operated and maintained 3D printer (Bambu Labs A1 mini) to ensure precision and consistency.
       - Delivered complete, ready-to-use products with a focus on quality and client satisfaction.
       - Provided both creative and practical solutions for unique project needs.
   - position: Project Intern